Bagamoyo

-Bagamoyo, is a historic coastal town founded at the end of the 18th century, though it is an extension of a much older (8th century) Swahili settlement, Kaole.
+Bagamoyo (Mji wa Bagamoyo, in Swahili) is a historic coastal town and capital of Bagamoyo District in the Pwani Region of Tanzania.
+Much of the settlement was founded at the end of the 18th century, though it is an extension of a much older (8th century) Swahili settlement, Kaole.
 It was chosen as the capital of German East Africa by the German colonial administration and it became one of the most important trading ports for the Germans along the East African coast along the west of the Indian Ocean in the late 19th and early 20th century.
-Today, it is the capital of the Bagamoyo District in Pwani Region.
+Bagamoyo lies 75 km north of Dar-es-Salaam on the coast of the Zanzibar Channel, across from the island of Zanzibar.
+The town hosts Bagamoyo Historic Town, that is a National Historic Site of Tanzania.
 In 2011, the town had 82,578 inhabitants.